| History In

 København (Copenhagen) to Marie Eleonora BISER.

-the life of one of their children: Johan Christian Giegengack,
+They had six children.
+One of their children: Johan Christian Giegengack,

-the forefather of all the Dutch branches and the Bocholt
+is the forefather of all the Dutch branches and the Bocholt

 branch.
 Valentin Giegengack died in Copenhagen in the

 Fredriks Hospital on 4 February 1798.
-His son Johan
+Johan

 Christian left Denmark between 1826 and 1828 and settled